cloudfoundry/docs-bosh/content/cpi-api-v2-method/update-disk.md

 3. Delete old VM, create new VM
 4. Attach the (possibly new) disk to the new VM

-If the CPI does not support `update_disk`, the Director falls back to the standard copy-based disk update path transparently.
+If the CPI does not support `update_disk`, the Director falls back to the standard copy-based disk migration path transparently.

 ## Arguments